NEWMAN50ott/CoffinScript-Programming-Language/README.md

 An independent, functional systems language designed for bare-metal execution utilizing a single `r0` scratch accumulator.

 CoffinScript bridges the gap between raw C-like pointer control and functional call-site safety.
-It is architected to work in tandem with a fast imperative bootstrap loader (such as **A-Lang**) to drive bulletproof hardware subsystems.
+It is architected to work in tandem with a fast imperative bootstrap loader to drive bulletproof hardware subsystems.

 ---